ncwqr-jsmith29/rbeale/README.md

 # rbeale
 Welcome to the rbeale package!
 This package was built by team members at the National Center for Water Quality Research (NCWQR) in Tiffin, OH.
-The purpose of the rbeale package is to make it easy for reserachers to calculate nutrient loading in R, using a Beale Ratio Estimator.
+The purpose of the rbeale package is to make it easy for reserachers to calculate nutrient loads in R, using a Beale Ratio Estimator.

-## To Run This Package...
-Install the package:
+# Install
 ```
 library(devtools)
 install_github("ncwqr-jsmith29/rbeale")
 library(rbeale)
 ```

-## To Calculate Loads...
+# How to use the package
-### 1. Prepare input files
+## 1. Prepare input files
 This package was originally built to work with files downloaded from the [NCWQR Data Portal](https://ncwqr-data.org/HTLP/Portal).
 If you use downloads from the data portal, then you only need to separate the data into separate CSV files for each river.

 If you are using your own data, then use the RiverSample.csv file as a template.

 We recommend changing the names of your input files to the name of the river (i.e. Maumee.csv).

-### 2. Put all input files in a single directory
+## 2. Put all input files in a single directory
 Make sure you put all input files in a single folder; it doesn't matter where.

-### 3. Run `create_folders()`
+## 3. Run `create_folders()`
 To create all folders needed for running subsequent functions, run the code below:
 ```
 create_folders(parent_directory, input_rivers, variables = "ALL", input_directory, input_files)
 ```
-Where...
-`parent_directory` = The directory where you would like all output folders and input files to go.
+>parent_directory = The directory where you would like all output folders and input files to go.
 This becomes your working directory in subsequent functions.
+>

-`input_rivers` = The names of the rivers you would like to calculate loads for.
+>input_rivers = The names of the rivers you would like to calculate loads for.
 This should either be a single string or a vector of strings.
 These names should match the file names of the input_files.
+>

-`variables` = The "ALL" option will calculate loads for TSS, TP, SRP, NO23, TKN, Cl, SO4, and Si
+>variables = The "ALL" option will calculate loads for TSS, TP, SRP, NO23, TKN, Cl, SO4, and Si.
+Otherwise, a single string or vector of strings as a subset of the listed variables.
+>

-`input_directory` = The directory where all the input files are.
+>input_directory = The directory where all the input files are.
+>

-`input_files` = String or vector of strings containing the input file names.
+>input_files = String or vector of strings containing the input file names.
 These names should match the names of the input_rivers.

 ### 4. Run `annual()`, `spring()`, `monthly()`, or `daily()`
+These functions call the rest of the functions, as needed.
+There is no need to run any other functions but `create_folders()`, `annual()`, `spring()`, `monthly()`, and `daily()`.

 # Conceptual Documentation
 > [!IMPORTANT]
 > Keywords:
 >
-> Timeframe/Load Timeframe - Annual, spring, monthly, or daily
+> Timeframe/Load Timeframe - Annual, spring (March - July), monthly, or daily
 >
 > Variables/Nutrient Variables - TSS, TP, SRP, NO23, TKN, Cl, SO4, Si
 >
-> Strata - A subset of the dataset of interest (e.g., TP values for Maumee in 2013)
+> Strata - A subset of the dataset of interest (e.g., TP values for Maumee in 2013) (n strata)
 >
-> Allele - An integer representing the index of the beginning or end of a strata
+> Allele - An integer representing the index of the beginning or end of a strata (if there are n strata, there are n+1 alleles)
 >
 > Individual - A vector of alleles
 >
-> Population - A matrix of individuals
+> Population - A matrix of individuals, where each row is a single individual

 ## Origins
 NCWQR scientist, R. Peter Richards, wrote FORTRAN code to calculate nutrient loads using the Beale Ratio Estimator.
 That code was translated to R in 2016 by NCWQR scientist, Rem Confesor.
 That translation is what is contained in the `sbeale()` function of this package.
 The `sbeale()` function calculates the load for a given timeframe, using all available data for that timeframe; any missing data is ignored.